 One misconception is that Spring has arrived with the first sighting of a Robin.
 Not all Robins migrate south for the winter.

 I've enjoyed photographing birds for a few years now and I've purchased a number of Bird Guides to help in identifying them.

-This photo of a Robin was taken Jan 10/2012 in Woodland Trail by the Rouge in Scarborough, Ontario.
+This photo of a Robin was taken in January a couple of years ago in Woodland Trail by the Rouge in Scarborough, Ontario.
 This was one of a group of 10 Robins.